clivemiller/CollegeYear2/clive/stats/_notes/notes.md

 ### 1.1: Definitions of Statistics, Probability, and Key Terms

 - **Statistics**: the science of collecting, analyzing, interpreting, and presenting data.
+Organizing and summarzing data is called **descriptive statistics**.
+Using formal methods ()
 - **Probability**: the mathematical tool used to study randomness and the likelihood of events.

 In statistics, the entire group under study is the **population**, and a subset of this group is a **sample**.
 The method of choosing a subset is called **sampling**, and the observed values are **data**.